Alphonse Favier: Death (1905)

-Criticisms of Favier
+Criticisms

 Critique by Lanxin Xiang

 Lanxin Xiang, Professor of International History and Politics at the Graduate Institute of International Studies in Geneva, Switzerland, believes Favier contributed greatly to the anti-foreign and anti-Catholic feelings of Chinese villagers prior to the Boxer Uprising.
 Xiang in his The Origins of the Boxer War is sceptical of Favier's statistics, accusing Favier of distorting the facts (186) and exaggerating the situation.
 For example, after an incident on 12 May 1900 in Kaolo (now Gao Luo) village in Laishui County, Mgr.
 Favier immediately claimed that 68 converts were killed, all the houses owned by the Church and the converts were burnt.
 However, the Chinese investigators who arrived at the village reported the burning of churches and houses, but cited a much lower number of casualties than that given by Bishop Favier.
 The death toll was not more than five.
 Xiang adds: "After the rampage, the Gao Luo Boxers went to a neighboring county and burnt several houses belonged to the converts, but killing nobody.
 Favier again claimed that 'all houses were burnt there and the converts killed were countless."

 Favier's report implied, for the first time, that the actions of the Boxers had the official authorisation of the Chinese government.
 "Thus the Chinese government's complicity at once became self-evident to the diplomatic corps."
 According to Xiang, Favier's version of a great 'massacre' in Laishui sent a shock wave through the foreign community in Beijing.
 It was unanimously accepted as the truth by the diplomats and the other foreign residents....
 Favier's exaggeration brought about a psychological turning point at the Legations.
 As no one doubted its authenticity.

 Further, Xiang asserts that Favier's myopic view of riots distorted his perception of the causes, only blaming the non-converts for disputes, and insisting that only they be punished, thus creating increased resentment: "The relationship between the government soldiers and the local population deteriorated rapidly.
 Worse still, the government soldiers were often indiscriminate in their military operations".
 As Favier was close to Pichon, "the picture given to Pichon was inevitably dark and extremely pessimistic."